HOW TO MAKE GOBI BUTTER MASALA OR GOBI MAKHANI?

 For The Makhani Sauce

-- Heat a pan with 1 tablespoon oil in a pan.
+- Heat a pan with 1 tbsp oil in a pan.
 Add the garlic and ginger.
 Quickly tip in the onions

 - Fry the onions, ginger and garlic till onions become soft and pink.
 Take care not to brown the onions.